szczyglis-dev/py-gpt/README.md

 - Added Agent Workflows access from Config and from the Chat with Agents toolbox.
 - Moved Chat with Agents prompt editing out of Settings while preserving existing built-in prompt configuration keys.
 - Added Agent Workflows documentation, help reference, migration support, and translations.
+- Added a direct `Config -> MCP...` shortcut to MCP plugin settings.

 **2.8.21 (2026-09-16)**